Forties Oil Field

-The Forties Oil Field is the second largest oil field in the North Sea, after the Clair oil field, which is located 110 miles east of Aberdeen.
+The Forties Oil Field is the second largest oil field in the North Sea, after the Clair oilfield, which is located 110 miles east of Aberdeen.
 It was discovered in 1970 and first produced oil in 1975 under ownership of British Petroleum, now called BP.

 History

 BP had made the announcement to the press on 7 October 1970, that oil had been struck 110 mi east-northeast of Aberdeen in 350 ft of water.
 Production is from the Paleocene Forties Formation sandstones over a 90 km2 area making it a "giant oil field".
 BP's semi-submersible drilling rig Sea Quest hit crude oil at 11000 ft in the Upper Tertiary sandstone.

 Four appraisal wells drilled during 1971–1972 revealed a large reservoir at a depth of about 7000 ft and closure of 155 m.
 So marked the first and largest major oil field discovery in the United Kingdom sector of the North Sea.
 Oil had previously been discovered at the Ekofisk field.